Blood Hound (manga): Others

+The daughter of the president of the Amagi Group, a hotel magnate.
+She suffers from a chest (likely heart) illness and has undergone numerous surgeries since childhood, leaving scars on her chest.

 Media

 Manga

 Written and illustrated by Kaori Yuki, Blood Hound debuted in the Japanese monthly manga magazine Bessatsu Hana to Yume in the January 2003 issue.
 The second chapter ran in the May 2004 issue of Bessatsu Hana to Yume, while the third appeared in the ninth issue of its biweekly sister magazine, Hana to Yume, for 2004.
 Hakusensha compiled the chapters into a bound volume and published it on 5 June 2004.
 Two more chapters later appeared in the January 2005 and August 2010 issues of Bessatsu Hana to Yume, and a re-release of the manga followed on 19 August 2010.

 Blood Hound has been translated into French by Tonkam, Italian by Panini Comics, and German by Carlsen Comics.

 TV drama

 Blood Hound was adapted into a twelve episode TV drama as Vampire Host (ヴァンパイアホスト ～夜型愛人専門店～) starring Minako Komukai and TSUBASA GACKY.